 Executives, managers, and individual contributors can communicate in real-time on the same platform.
 Information from the front lines can reach the boardroom in seconds—eliminating delay and information silos.

-Front line workers are often the first public touchpoint with and receive immediate feedback from any brand’s most key critic—customers.
+Frontline workers are often the first public touchpoint, and receive immediate feedback from any brand’s most key critic—customers.

 This can happen in a wide spectrum of roles, from retail clerks to nurses to baristas.

-If your organization is investigating a digital workplace initiative rollout, effective change management is key.
-Below are common barriers that organizations often encounter that can be easily alleviated.
+If your organization is investigating a frontline digital workplace initiative, effective change management is key.
+Below are common barriers that organizations encounter that can be easily alleviated.

-Front line workers often do not have as much experience with digital workplace tools as office workers typically do.
+Frontline workers seldom have as much experience with digital workplace tools as office workers typically do.
 As a result, there may be a need for increased training for customer-facing employees.
 Communicate clear goals, direction, and guidelines to employees so that they can leverage the platforms effectively.

-Access to a chat tool can lead to toxic activity from untrained or malicious employees poisoning company culture and health .
-Make sure to communicate clear guidelines of proper usage of the chat tool and consider implementing an employee monitoring solution to prevent a human resource or PR nightmare.
+Access to a chat tool can lead to toxic activity from untrained or malicious employees poisoning company culture and health.
+Make sure to communicate clear guidelines for proper usage of the chat tool and consider implementing an employee monitoring solution to prevent a human resource or PR nightmare.

 As with any new technology, security is something that should be considered.
 In a collaboration environment, there is a risk of employees sharing sensitive information—maliciously or out of ignorance.
-Employees may share passwords, company information, and other personal identifiable information.
+Unless properly coached, employees may share passwords, company information, and other personal identifiable information.